 The Kodo Cultural Foundation was established in 1997 with the goal of sharing the group’s experiences and giving back to the community via social education and local development programs.
 The foundation covers a broad range of activities.
 In addition to managing an array of workshops, it produces “Earth Celebration,” Kodo’s annual performing arts festival.
 It also manages the Kodo Apprentice Centre, which nurtures each new generation of Kodo performers.
 In addition, the foundation runs Sado Island Taiko Centre (Tatakokan), all while both supporting and conducting research on traditional culture and performing arts.
 On November 1, 2011, the Kodo Cultural Foundation was recognized as a Public Interest Corporation in Japan.

-Kodo has also formed collaborative ties with Tokyo’s Bunkyo Ward and the Bunkyo Academy Foundation, as well as with Kashiwazaki Shimin Kaikan Alforet, a cultural hall in Niigata Prefecture.
+Kodo has also formed collaborative ties with Tokyo’s Bunkyo Ward and the Bunkyo Academy Foundation.
 Through a range of cooperative projects like these, Kodo continues to work closely with these organizations to promote performing arts and culture in their local area.